-A staple on many tables in Pennsylvania Dutch country and found at church events, pot lucks, and holiday dinners, Ambrosia was on the menu for my family’s Easter dinner; both my Mom and I adored it.
+A staple on many tables in Pennsylvania Dutch country and found at church events, pot lucks, and holiday dinners, ambrosia salad was on the menu for my family’s Easter dinner for decades; both my Mom and I adored it.

-Ambrosia literally means “food of the gods” but technically, it also means a dessert made with oranges and shredded pineapple.
-And mini marshmallows.
+Ambrosia literally means “food of the gods” but technically, it also means a dessert made with oranges and pineapple, usually crushed or in tidbit form.
+Oh, and mini marshmallows.
 Got to have the mini marshmallows!

-Often found in the ready made salad sections of grocery store delis in the Pa Dutch/Coal Region, Mom and I would occasionally indulge ourselves by purchasing a container, but nothing tasted as good as the bowl of Ambrosia that we prepared together on Good Friday afternoon intended to be an accompaniment to our family’s Easter feast.
+Often found in the ready made salad sections of grocery store delis in the PA Dutch/Anthracite Coal Region of Northeastern Pennsylvania, Mom and I would occasionally indulge ourselves by purchasing a container, but nothing tasted as good as the bowl of ambrosia that we prepared together.
+Created on Good Friday afternoon, it was intended to be an accompaniment to our family’s Easter feast.

-Even though Mom always used fresh coconut (cleaned and grated by my Dad) for a cake for Easter dinner dessert, she always bought a can of Baker’s sweetened shredded coconut for use in her Ambrosia recipe.
+Even though Mom always used fresh coconut (cleaned and grated by my Dad) for a cake for Easter dinner dessert, she always bought a can of sweetened shredded coconut for use in her ambrosia recipe.

-As the Easter season approaches, I think I will add this to the dinner menu in memory of my wonderful Mom.
+I think I will add this to the next holiday dinner menu in memory of my wonderful Mom.
 I would move Heaven and earth to have one more minute with her again if I could.
 Love you, Mom.
 And miss you like crazy.

 Make It Your Own

 Nothing is carved in stone regarding the ingredients of this classic dessert salad – feel free to leave out something you are not fond of and add something you are, if you desire.